 Florida law provides for harsh penalties for anyone convicted of a robbery offense.
 At its most basic level, robbery involves a taking by force.
 Important defenses exist in these serious cases.
 In many of these cases, the goal is getting the charges dropped to less serious offense of such as assault or theft.
 If the allegations are false or exaggerated, then the best result is getting the charges dropped by the prosecutor or dismissed by the court.

 Robbery Defense Attorney in Brooksville, FL

 If you are accused of committing robbery then contact an experienced criminal defense attorney in Brooksville, in Hernando County, FL.
-At Ashley M. Aulls, P.A. we represent clients throughout Hernando County, Pasco County, Citris County, and Sumter County, FL.
+At The Law Office of Ashley Aulls, P.A. we represent clients throughout Hernando County, Pasco County, Citris County, and Sumter County, FL.
 Attorney Ashley Aulls represents clients charged with robbery and other crimes of violence throughout Brooksville, New Port Richey and Dade City, Inverness, or Bushnell, FL.
 Call (352) 593-4115 to discuss your case today.

 Information on Robbery in Florida